Social Media Addiction Lawsuit for Child and Teen Harm

 They also failed to take steps to prevent these harms or warn users.

-Children, families, and social media companies are currently preparing for the first of these trials, which may help both sides understand the strengths and weaknesses of their legal arguments.
+Children, families, and social media companies are now reacting to the outcome of the first social media addiction trial, which is expected to shape how these cases move forward and highlight the strengths and weaknesses of key legal arguments.

 Social media use is nearly universal among young people.
 While social media can help connect people, a growing body of evidence highlights its damaging effects on the mental health and well-being of children and young people.